git/git.github.io/rev_news/drafts/edition-51.md

   $ git grep -w extern '*.h'
   ```

-  Jeff King, alias Peff, replied that dropping "extern" should not be
+  Jeff King, alias Peff, replied that dropping `extern` should not be
   done on function pointer declarations though, as a function pointer
-  is a variable, so its visibility would change if "extern" is removed
+  is a variable, so its visibility would change if `extern` is removed
   in front of it.

   Junio agreed with Peff and explained that the reason we avoid
   wholesale updates "is because of an unnecessary bug like this one,
   not the one-time conflict resolution load that can be subcontracted
-  out to "rerere" once dealt with ;-)".
+  out to 'rerere' once dealt with ;-)".

   Junio also suggested using "a tool more suited for the job
   (e.g. spatch)" as it "raises the confidence level of the end result
-  a lot more than a "sed and then eyeball" rewrite", though we then
+  a lot more than a 'sed and then eyeball' rewrite", though we then
   have to be careful about possible "bugs in the instructions we give
   to the tool".

   Denton then sent a [second version](https://public-inbox.org/git/cover.1555352526.git.liu.denton@gmail.com/)
   of his work.
 It was now a 3 patch long patch series.

-  The first patch used the `spatch` tool to do most of the "extern"
+  The first patch used the `spatch` tool to do most of the `extern`
   keyword removals.
 The second patch still used `sed` to do it where
   `spatch` didn't work, but it made sure to ignore function
   variables.
 The third patch used a Coccinelle script to make sure
-  that no more "extern" keywords are added to the code base.
+  that no more `extern` keywords are added to the code base.

   Thomas Gummerer replied to the first patch that it "leaves a bunch
   of oddly indented parameter lists behind", as when a function has a
-  larger number of parameters, its declaration often span more than
+  larger number of parameters, its declaration often spans more than
   one line.

   Denton then send a [third version](https://public-inbox.org/git/cover.1555487380.git.liu.denton@gmail.com/)